phisn/algebraic-server-reconciliation/docs/main.typ

 === Overwatch: Determinism in a High-Paced Shooter

-Blizzard Entertainment's Overwatch presents a more modern and novel architecture, as detailed in a GDC 2017 presentation by Timothy Ford. @overwatch-netcode While it operates on an authoritative client-server model, it uniquely "leverages determinism to achieve responsiveness and precision". @overwatch-netcode This represents a hybrid approach that synthesizes principles from both the state-sync and input-sync paradigms.
+Blizzard Entertainment's Overwatch presents a more modern and novel architecture, as detailed in a GDC 2017 presentation by Timothy Ford @overwatch-netcode.
+While it operates on an authoritative client-server model, it uniquely "leverages determinism to achieve responsiveness and precision" @overwatch-netcode.
+This represents a hybrid approach that synthesizes principles from both the state-sync and input-sync paradigms.
 The server runs the simulation at a fixed tick rate (typically 60Hz for competitive play) and is the final authority on game state.
 However, the simulation logic itself is deterministic.
 The client is able to run the exact same simulation code as the server.

 This design has significant benefits for client-side prediction.
 Because the client's simulation is identical to the server's, prediction errors are not caused by subtle divergences in physics or logic (e.g., floating-point inaccuracies).
-Instead, prediction errors arise only from a lack of information namely, the inputs of other players that have not yet been received.
+Instead, prediction errors arise only from a lack of information, namely, the inputs of other players that have not yet been received.
 When the server sends a correction, the client can reconcile its state with high confidence, knowing that the underlying simulation logic is sound.
 This hybrid model aims to achieve the predictive accuracy of a deterministic system within the responsive, cheat-resistant framework of an authoritative server.
-This signifies a convergence of the two historically separate paradigms, demonstrating that determinism is not an all-or-nothing architectural choice but can be employed as a powerful tool within a traditional client-server framework to dramatically improve the quality of prediction and reconciliation.
-The game's netcode also features an "adaptive interpolation delay" system, which attempts to dynamically adjust the rendering buffer based on network conditions to keep gameplay smooth. @overwatch-netcode
+This signifies a convergence of the two historically separate paradigms, demonstrating that determinism is not an all-or-nothing architectural choice, but can be employed as a powerful tool within a traditional client-server framework to dramatically improve the quality of prediction and reconciliation.
+The game's netcode also features an "adaptive interpolation delay" system, which attempts to dynamically adjust the rendering buffer based on network conditions to keep gameplay smooth @overwatch-netcode.

+== Summary and Research Opportunities

+The networking techniques surveyed in this chapter represent decades of pragmatic innovation in response to the fundamental challenge of latency.
+From client-side prediction to deterministic lockstep, from lag compensation to CRDTs, each approach entails distinct trade-offs between responsiveness, consistency, bandwidth, and computational cost.
+While these techniques have enabled the modern multiplayer gaming ecosystem, they have evolved through engineering necessity rather than systematic analysis, resulting in a fragmented landscape with poorly understood theoretical foundations.

+The dominant paradigm of rollback reconciliation exemplifies both the success and limitations of current approaches.
+By re-simulating gameplay after receiving authoritative updates, it achieves the responsiveness essential for action games while maintaining eventual consistency.
+However, this comes at a computational cost that scales linearly with network latency: clients must re-process O(n) frames for each reconciliation event.
+For mobile devices, cloud gaming platforms, or games with complex physics, this overhead becomes increasingly problematic.
+Alternative approaches address specific limitations but introduce new constraints: deterministic lockstep forces all players to experience worst-case latency, CRDTs struggle with non-commutative game operations, and hybrid architectures require substantial engineering investment.

+These observations reveal critical gaps in our understanding and implementation of game state synchronization.
+The lack of formal frameworks makes it difficult to rigorously compare techniques or predict their behavior.
+The computational burden of re-simulation remains unaddressed despite widespread adoption.
+The rigid trade-offs between existing approaches suggest unexplored regions in the design space.
+This motivates the central question of this thesis: can we develop a reconciliation method that preserves the responsiveness of client-side prediction while eliminating the computational overhead of re-simulation?

+The following chapter will formalize these concepts mathematically, providing the foundation for introducing algebraic server reconciliation, a novel method that leverages mathematical properties of state changes to achieve direct correction without repeated simulation.

 = Network model <theory>